cdr30/RapidMoc/README.md

 * Interior geostrophic transports are calculated relative to a specified level of no motion.
 * A mass-compensation term is applied as a uniform adjustment to the interior geostrophic velocity field to ensure zero net-flow across the section.

-The model-based methodology employed by RapidMoc and the impact of uncertainties in the geostrophic level of no motion is described further by [Roberts et al. (2013)](http://onlinelibrary.wiley.com/doi/10.1002/grl.50930/full).
+The impact of uncertainties in the geostrophic level of no motion is described further by [Roberts et al. (2013)](http://onlinelibrary.wiley.com/doi/10.1002/grl.50930/full).

 ## Using RapidMoc
 #### Required python libraries